 Another important thing to remember writing one’s name for the subject because very few candidates ultimately remember to do it and thereby miss out on a golden opportunity to cross the reader’s mind.
 Even so, the ATS even saves the file by the name of the applicant making it easier for the interview board to assess the candidate’s present ability.

-This compared to all is the easiest and still the most forgotten hack to remember.
-Most candidates complain about not knowing what to include in the first page but no one really thinks it through, as it is always an option to change the font size and adjust the gap between lines.
+This compared to all is the easiest and still, the most forgotten hack to remember.
+Most candidates complain about not knowing what to include on the first page but no one thinks it through, as it is always an option to change the font size and adjust the gap between lines.
 This gives the applicants a better chance to elucidate to their satisfaction.

 19. Miscellaneous things to keep in mind: